-- Exams; you'll sit two written exams in year 1, two exams in year 2 as well as and an independent critical study.
+- You'll sit two written exams in year 1, two exams in year 2

 - Frequent topic tests